Kong/docs.konghq.com/app/konnect/architecture.md

 For example, before routing a request, the client might be required to authenticate.
 This delivers several benefits, including:

-* The Service doesn’t need its own authentication logic since the data plane is handling authentication.
+* The service doesn’t need its own authentication logic since the data plane is handling authentication.
-* The Service only receives valid requests and therefore cycles are not wasted processing invalid requests.
+* The service only receives valid requests and therefore cycles are not wasted processing invalid requests.
 * All requests are logged for central visibility of traffic.